PAPERZILLA

 Frequently asked questions

 Google Scholar alerts tell you when papers match a query.
-Paperzilla can accept forwarded alerts, combine them with monitored paper sources, and filter the results against your specific research topic so you get a focused feed instead of another noisy inbox.
+Paperzilla can accept forwarded alerts, combine them with monitored research sources, and filter the results against your specific research topic so you get a focused feed instead of another noisy inbox.

 Yes.
 Paperzilla is designed to provide relevance-filtered research context that AI agents and automation workflows can consume through MCP and CLI access.